Blog, events & news

 Credential stuffing is the testing of stolen usernames and passwords against website login forms.
 Usernames and passwords are breached on one website and validated on another.
 Once a match is found, the attacker can easily commit various types of fraud or sell the credentials for a profit.

-Tom said: “This attack exploits the tendency for consumers to reuse their passwords across multiple platforms.”
+“This attack exploits the tendency for consumers to reuse their passwords across multiple platforms.”

 The attacker will test lots of credentials during this attack as they attempt to access new accounts using previously leaked credentials.